Blog

 Method

 1. Place the eggs in a saucepan and cover with cold water.
-Bring the water to a boil over medium-high heat, then once boiling, turn off the heat and let the eggs sit for 10 minutes for perfect hard-boiled eggs.
+Bring to a rolling boil over medium-high heat, then reduce to low and simmer for 10 minutes.
+Remove the eggs and transfer to an ice bath to stop the cooking process and make peeling easier.

-3. Slice each peeled egg in half lengthwise, revealing the bright yellow yolk inside.
-Carefully remove the yolks and place them in a mixing bowl.
+2. Peel the eggs carefully and slice them in half lengthwise.
+Gently remove the yolks and place them in a mixing bowl.

-5. Spoon or pipe the yolk mixture back into the hollowed egg whites, filling each cavity generously to mimic eyeballs.
+4. Spoon or pipe the yolk mixture back into the hollowed egg white halves, filling each cavity generously.
+Smooth the top with the back of a spoon or a small spatula.

 Notes